WallabyLester/Semi_Supervised_Adaptation_for_Myoelectric_Prosthesis_Control/README.md

 - Adaptive Cloud Analysis: Performs the same adaptive LDA analysis using cloud based data.
 Enables sending the updated adaptive model back to the cloud.
 - Cloud LDA Adaptive: Adapted LDA class with fit, prediction, and updating mean and covariance functions.
 Includes a function for loading data in from virtual game files.
 Specific to cloud data format.
 - Cloud Rules: Game rules class with base and augmented rules.
+Returns relabeled data sets.
 Specific to cloud data format.

 `Data_Analysis` - contains Jupyter Notebooks which present data trends and information for creating rules in classifying EMG data.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.